BojanJurca/Neural-Network-from-Scratch-for-Arduino-A-Clap-Recognition-System/README.md

 ### Frequency Spectrum Analysis

 To analyze the frequency spectrum of a signal, we apply a Fourier Transform.
 This mathematical technique decomposes the signal into a sum of sine waves of varying frequencies and amplitudes, revealing which frequencies are present and how strongly they contribute.
-Since our signal is digitized, we use the discrete form—known as the Discrete Fourier Transform (DFT).
+Since our signal is digitized, we use the discrete form known as the Discrete Fourier Transform (DFT).
 Efficient algorithms like the Fast Fourier Transform (FFT) compute the DFT in 𝑂(𝑛 log 𝑛) time.

 ### Human Perception and the Mel Scale

-Human perception of sound—such as pitch and loudness—is inherently nonlinear.
+Human perception of sound such as pitch and loudness is inherently nonlinear.
 We perceive pitch on a logarithmic scale, not a linear one.
 To better align with this perceptual model, frequency magnitudes are mapped to the mel scale (short for “melody”).
 This transformation ensures that the frequency representation reflects how we actually hear sound.

 Next, mel filters are applied to resample the frequency magnitudes from a linear scale to the mel scale.
 These magnitudes are then transformed logarithmically to compress the dynamic range and highlight perceptually significant features.